Prime Minister of Russia: List of prime ministers of Russia

 The Committee of Ministers functioned simultaneously with the second session of the Council of Ministers for six more months; Count Sergei Witte participated on both entities until the abolition of the committee on 23 April (5 May) 1906.
 Following that event, the duties of the committee were left to the Council of Ministers, until the formation of the Small Council in 1909, which also included deputy ministers.
 By the order of Emperor Nicholas II, the second session of the Council of Ministers began on 19 October (1 November) 1905, following the formation of the State Duma.
 Shortly after the February Revolution and the inception of the Russian Provisional Government on 2 (15) March 1917, Georgy Lvov from the Constitutional Democratic Party and Alexander Kerensky from the Socialist Revolutionary Party became joint Minister-Chairmen.
 The provisional Russian Republic was eventually replaced by the Russian Soviet Federative Socialist Republic (RSFSR) and the governmental body by the Council of People's Commissars, which was chaired from 1917 to 1924 by Vladimir Lenin.
 That body was renamed Council of Ministers following a decree of the Supreme Council on 23 March 1946.

 After the fall of the Soviet Union, Boris Yeltsin, as the President of the Russian Federation, was automatically appointed as the Head of Government of the Russian Federation in the first two years of his mandate.
-The latter body took the previous name "Council of Ministers", the chairperson of which became Viktor Chernomyrdin, replacing acting chairperson Yegor Gaidar.
+The latter body took the previous name "Council of Ministers", the chairman of which became Viktor Chernomyrdin, replacing acting chairman Yegor Gaidar.
 According to the new constitution ratified on 25 December 1993, those two entities were separated.
-Since then, the head of that office takes the formal title "Chairmen of the Government" or colloquially "Prime Minister" (the only actual prime minister was Valentin Pavlov).
+Since then, the head of that office takes the formal title "Chairman of the Government" or colloquially "Prime Minister" (the only actual prime minister was Valentin Pavlov).
 Chernomyrdin resumed chairing the government, followed up by non-partisans and acting office holders.
 On 8 May 2008, Vladimir Putin took the office for a second term, now as a member of United Russia.
 Current Prime Minister Mikhail Mishustin took the office on 16 January 2020.